OsmondJiang/Cognitive-Canvas-MCP/README.md

 ## What is Cognitive Canvas?

 Cognitive Canvas is a comprehensive Model Context Protocol (MCP) server that provides AI agents, LLMs, and Copilot-style systems with advanced cognitive tools.
-It transforms how AI handles complex reasoning by offering structured approaches to task management, dependency mapping, knowledge organization, and context switching.
+It transforms how AI handles complex reasoning by offering structured approaches to task management, dependency mapping, knowledge organization, and conversation context management.

-Think of it as giving AI agents a "second brain" - a workspace where they can organize thoughts, break down complex problems, visualize relationships, and maintain coherent reasoning across extended conversations.
+Think of it as giving AI agents a "second brain" - a workspace where they can organize thoughts, break down complex problems, visualize relationships, maintain coherent reasoning across extended conversations, and seamlessly switch between topics without losing context.

 ## 🚀 What Can It Do?

-### 1. **Task Management & Action Planning**
+### 1. **Task Management & Action Planning** (`todo_command`)
-- Break down complex problems into actionable tasks
+- Break down complex problems into actionable tasks with batch operations
-- Track progress and ensure nothing is missed
-- Batch operations for efficient task creation
-- Status tracking (pending, in_progress, completed, blocked)
+- Track progress with status tracking (pending, in_progress, completed, blocked)
+- Add, update, delete, and organize tasks efficiently
+- List and retrieve specific tasks for project management

+### 2. **Conversation Context Management** (`chat_fork`)
+- Create conversation branches for handling interruptions and topic switches
+- Pause current discussions and seamlessly switch to new topics
+- Resume previous conversations with full context restoration
+- Search and visualize conversation trees with bookmark functionality
+- Support for nested drilling and parallel topic switching

-### 2. **Dependency & Relationship Mapping**
+### 3. **Dependency & Relationship Mapping** (`diagram_tool`)
-- Create visual diagrams of task dependencies
+- Create visual diagrams of task dependencies and relationships
-- Map relationships between concepts and ideas
-- Support for flowcharts, sequence diagrams, mindmaps, org charts, and trees
+- Support for multiple diagram types: flowcharts, sequence diagrams, mindmaps, org charts, and trees
+- Batch operations for adding nodes and edges efficiently
-- Generate both structured tables and readable text-based graphs
+- Generate both structured relationship tables and readable text-based graphs
+- Visualize system architecture and process flows

-### 3. **Structured Knowledge Organization**
+### 4. **Structured Knowledge Organization** (`structured_knowledge_tool`)
-- Transform unstructured information into organized tables
+- Transform unstructured information into organized tables and lists
-- Support for various template types (task lists, checklists, voting tables, progress tables)
+- Support for various template types: simple tables, task lists, checklists, numbered/bulleted lists, voting tables, progress tables
+- Batch operations for adding and updating data efficiently
-- Automatic metrics calculation (completion rates, voting distributions)
+- Automatic metrics calculation (completion rates, voting distributions, progress tracking)
-- JSON and Markdown export capabilities
+- JSON and Markdown export capabilities for structured presentation

-### 4. **Context Management & Conversation Forking**
-- Create conversation branches for handling interruptions
-- Maintain reasoning state across topic switches
-- Seamless context switching and restoration
-- Tree-like conversation management

 ## 🎯 Transform Any AI into a Deep-Thinking Research Agent